 FINE ARTS GALLERY

 The Fine Arts Gallery at Southwestern University is located in the Alma Thomas Fine Arts Center.
-The Gallery is open daily from 1-5pm, when exhibits are up during the academic year.
+The Gallery is open Tuesday - Sunday from 12:00 p.m. – 5 p.m. during the exhibition dates.

 Annual Student Art Exhibition